Posted Saturday, 19-Sep-2015

 Yet by itself it is worth nothing, so it can resemble a game of chicken before someone caves in and uses up a turn to construct it.

-In Suburbia, as the name implies, playing are each building their own suburb to a city by placing hexagonal tiles into individual layouts.
+In Suburbia, as the name implies, players are each building their own suburb to a city by placing hexagonal tiles into individual layouts.

 Victory points are measured in population, but income and reputation are both critical to building an infrastructure to support and generate this population.